ckatkinson/TriangulationCalculator/README.md

 To use this, first be sure to have a working Julia installation.

-Start the Julia REPL from the directory in which you have the file Triangulation.jl and import the module by typing:
+Start the Julia REPL from the directory in which you have the file Triangulation.jl.
+You'll need to add the path to the LOAD_PATH array:

-`using Triangulation`
+    push!(LOAD_PATH, "./")

+(You can get around doing this every time you start julia by adding the above command to ~/julia/config/startup.jl) I'm assuming that you're working on Mac or Linux.
+I don't know about how to specify path on a Windows machine.
+Sorry!

+Then import the module by typing:

+    using Triangulation

 You can then build up a simplicial complex.
 There are various ways of constructing a complex (see the code for the various constructors).
 The most straightforward ways is via specifying the list of triangles.
 Vertices are named by integers.
 Here's an example complex: